The statistical spread of transmission outages on a fast protection time scale based on utility data: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We show how to extract network patterns in transmission line outages from utility outage data at the fast protection time scale and the large transmission system scale.
-The utility data is routinely collected by transmission operators and includes the bus names at each end of the line and the outage start times to the nearest minute.
-Given unique bus names, it is straightforward to form the network topology directly from the utility outage data itself so that the patterns of outages can be easily located on the network \cite{DobsonPS16}.
-The outage patterns are easily extracted by noting which outages occur in the same minute.
+We show how to extract network patterns in transmission line outages from utility outage data at the fast protection time scale and the large transmission system size scale.
+The utility data include the bus names at each end of the line and the outage start times to the nearest minute.
+The outage patterns are the connected groups of lines that outage starting in the same minute.
+It is easy to note which outages start in the same minute to form the patterns.
+Then the patterns can be located on the network.
+The required data is systematically collected by all transmission utilities across North America and reported to NERC in the TADS Transmission Availability Data System.
+Similar data is collected world wide.
+Utilities know their own network topology so that the outage patterns can be located on their network.
+Alternatively, as done in this paper, given unique bus names, it is straightforward to form the network topology directly from the utility outage data itself so that the patterns of outages can be located on the network \cite{DobsonPS16}.
+We conclude that the network patterns can easily be found from data that is generally collected by transmission utilities worldwide.

 We extract the fast time scale outage patterns for two transmission systems.
 This appears to be the first publication of such data, and it is informative to see the multiple outage patterns that actually occurred together with their frequencies.
 The patterns at this fast time scale are quite different than the patterns formed by outages that occur at a slower time scale due to extreme weather and cascading \cite{DobsonPS16}.
 The outage patterns at the fast time scale are almost all connected, whereas the outage patterns at the slower time scale tend to be disconnected.
 We do suggest that separately analyzing the fast protection time scale and the slower time scales in analyzing extreme weather and cascading is valuable.
 Examining real data is a sound basis for these analyses, and this paper contributes to this at the fast protection time scale.